asaikali/spring-observability/config/README.md

 }
 ```
 ### Code Summary
-By using the same code across the apps, with us adding log message, then a metric, then span attributes we can focus on exploring what the classapth configuration looks like and what the applicatiion.yaml looks like.
+By using the same code across all apps, with progressive additions (first a log message, then a metric, then span attributes), we can focus on exploring the classpath configuration and the `application.yaml` settings.
-the goal is to allow you to understadnw how to configure spring boot for optimal observability and give you a working example you can cut and paste configuration settings from.
+The goal is to help you understand how to configure Spring Boot for optimal observability and provide working examples from which you can copy and paste configuration settings.